OAI/Arazzo-Specification/src/arazzo.md

 ### Parsing Documents

 Each document in an Arazzo Description MUST be fully parsed in order to locate possible reference targets before attempting to resolve references.
-This includes the parsing requirements of [JSON Schema Specification Draft 2020-12](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-9), with appropriate modifications regarding base URIs as specified in [Relative References In URIs](#relative-references-in-arazzo-description-uris).
+This includes the parsing requirements of [JSON Schema Specification Draft 2020-12](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-9), with appropriate modifications regarding base URIs as specified in [Relative References in Arazzo Description URIs](#relative-references-in-arazzo-description-uris).
-Reference targets include the Arazzo Object's [`$self`](#arazzoSelf) field (when present).
+Reference targets include the Arazzo Object's [`$self`](#arazzoSelf) field (when present) and Source Description `url` fields.

 Implementations MUST NOT treat a reference as unresolvable before completely parsing all documents provided to the implementation as possible parts of the Arazzo Description.

+#### Fragmentary Parsing

+**Fragmentary parsing** occurs when an implementation parses only the specific part of a document being referenced, rather than parsing the complete document first.
+This practice is **strongly discouraged** and produces undefined behavior.

-If only the referenced part of a document is parsed when resolving a reference, implementations may miss the `$self` field or Source Description URIs, causing references to resolve to unintended locations.
-The resulting behavior of fragmentary parsing is _undefined_ and NOT RECOMMENDED.
+If only the referenced part of a document is parsed when resolving a reference, implementations may miss critical fields such as:

+- The [`$self`](#arazzoSelf) field, causing identity-based references to fail
+- Source Description `url` fields, preventing proper resolution of referenced API descriptions
+- Other workflow or step definitions needed to validate cross-references

+When fragmentary parsing causes references to resolve to unintended locations or fail to resolve entirely, the resulting behavior is _undefined_ and _implementation-defined_.
+Different implementations may handle such cases inconsistently, breaking interoperability.

+Implementations MUST parse entire documents before resolving references to ensure consistent, predictable behavior across different tools and environments.

+#### Identity-Based Referencing

+To ensure interoperability, when referencing an Arazzo Description by URI, references MUST use the target document's [`$self`](#arazzoSelf) URI if the `$self` field is present in that document.

+This means implementations MUST examine potential target Arazzo Descriptions (including those referenced via Source Description `url` fields or Workflow `workflowId` references) to check for matching `$self` values.
+When a Source Description Object's `url` field is an absolute URI, the implementation MUST resolve it to an Arazzo Description by identity (matching the `$self` value) rather than by location alone.

+Implementations MAY support referencing by other identifiers (such as retrieval URIs), but this behavior is not interoperable and relying on it is NOT RECOMMENDED.

 ### Relative References in Arazzo Description URIs